ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-rendering/index.md

 |1. `Function`: A function that returns JSX for display.
 </framework-specific-section>

+Cell Components can be referenced by string or directly by class.
+They can be [Provided Cell Renderers](#provided-cell-renderers) (that come with the grid) or [Custom Cell Components](/component-cell-renderer/) (built by you).

 The code snippet below demonstrates each of these method types.

 <framework-specific-section frameworks="javascript">